A parallel-in-time Newton's method-based ODE solver: Temporal parallelization of Newton's method for ODE integration

 where $A^{-1}B$ is a nilpotent matrix since it is a strictly lower–triangular block matrix.
 This implies that \cite{bernstein2009matrix}

 Subsequently, according to \eqref{detproperty}, the determinant of $H$ is

 which means

-Consequently, $H$ is invertible.
+By invoking Assumption \ref{assum3}, we guarantee that this product is strictly non-zero.
+Consequently, $H$ is inherently invertible.
 Given this characterization, the remainder of the proof is identical to that of Theorem~\ref{theorem1}. \end{proof} The proven convergence results for the implicit method are analyzed numerically in Section \ref{sec:implicit-experiments}.